UPDATE:

 Bird Taxidermy Prices

 All birds are mounted on a simple driftwood or branch base free of charge (either for a tabletop or a wall hanging location), and each bird is life-size and can be mounted in various natural poses.
-Multiple birds can be mounted onto one branch/landscape/base.
+Multiple birds can be mounted onto one branch/landscape/base if desired.
 You can even bring me your own base/branch if you'd like!

 While most birds are done as a life-size mount, shoulder mount birds are also available and are a good option if you are looking for a smaller or cheaper mount, or if the body of the bird is too damaged for a life-size mount.

 While the simple driftwood base is complementary, a custom landscape/base or a multi-bird landscape for more than two birds will be an additional charge.
-You will need to describe the type of custom base you want and provide me with a price range you are willing to pay for, and I will then send you a quote for it prior to building it.
+You will need to describe the type of custom base you want and I will then give you a quote for the landscape base prior to working on it.
 Click here to learn more about how the process works.
-For specific questions or requests about the positioning of your mount or the base/landscape it will be mounted on, please visit my contact page.
-In addition to custom bird taxidermy, I also provide custom soft mount taxidermy/lifesize mounts and run my own Etsy shop, where I sell various taxidermy pieces that are already complete and ready to ship.
-If fish are more your thing, I can provide custom fish reproductions/replicas.
-There is a link to both of these on the menu at the top of this webpage.
+For specific questions or requests about the positioning of your mount or the base/landscape it will be mounted on, please visit my contact page

 BIRD PRICES:

-Small bird wing - no plaque/base (such as quail, any duck, pheasant, partridge, small grouse): $50
+Small bird wing – no panel (quail, merganser, duck, partridge, pheasant, grouse): $50

 CUSTOM BASES/LANDSCAPES

-Anything other than the complementary piece of branch/driftwood: prices vary based of size and complexity
+Anything other than the complementary piece of branch/driftwood: prices vary based of size and complexity.
+I can give you a list of prices once we discuss what kind of landscape base you want.

 Custom landscape bases can include:

-Vegetation, rocks and dirt, fake snow and icicles, fake water, wall ghost hanger instead of a landscape, large multi-bird branches/scenes, barbed wire/old fence posts or barn wood, fancy/rustic wooden bases or panels for either the tabletop or the wall, pedestal bases, and more.
+Vegetation, fake rocks, sand or dirt, fake snow and icicles, fake water, wire wall hanger instead of branch/driftwood, large multi-bird branches/scenes, barbed wire/old fence posts or barn wood panels, round/oval walnut bases for either the tabletop or the wall, pedestal bases, and more.

 REPAIRS